 Marc Adams School of Woodworking The Premier Woodworking School in North America

-We are thrilled to kick off our 23rd season of providing you with the finest in hands-on woodworking education.
+We are thrilled to kick off our 24rd season; providing you with the finest in hands-on woodworking education.
 Our new season promises to bring you an inspiring line-up of hands-on woodworking classes and workshops, taught by the very best woodworkers the world has to offer, in the best equipped facilities available anywhere in North America.

 Just a "typical" week here at Marc Adams School of Woodworking!

 Click image to play video